-This financial report is designed to provide a general overview of the College's finances for all those with an interest in the College's finances.
+This financial report is designed to provide a general overview of the College's finances for all interested parties.
 Questions concerning any of this information should be addressed to Sheila L. Galloway, Vice President of Budget and Finance/CFO, for Brunswick Community College, PO Box 30, Supply, NC 28462 or call (910) 755-7312.